IanWhitney/programming.ianwhitney.com/source/_posts/2014-04-13-4-simple-rules-and-declarative-builders.markdown

 > In fact, over time I've developed a guideline for myself that external callers can't actually use the base constructor for an object.
 Put another way: the outside world can't use new to instantiate an object with an expectation of a specific state.
 Instead, there must be an explicitly named factory method on the class to create an object in a specific, valid state.

 I'm not sure factory is the right word here.
 My (admittedly incomplete) understanding is that a factory is a class that builds another class.
-But in the case he's talking about we're using a class' method to build an instance of the same class, which I think in the Builder pattern.
+But in the case he's talking about we're using a class' method to build an instance of the same class, which I think is the Builder pattern.

 Pattern pedantry aside, I tried putting this advice into practice this week and found it quite pleasing.
 Here's some old code.
 This is from a rake task that kicks off a data processing job.
 This job can be configured, but in this case we're using the default configuration.